Ricky Rich: Career

 In 2017, Rich released his debut EP "Mitt liv".
 Ricky Rich collaborated with Aram Mafia (stylized as ARAM Mafia), made up of producers Peter Mrad and Marcus Turan, resulting in a great number of charting hits and songs in 2018 and 2019.
 On 12 April 2019, Ricky Rich and ARAM Mafia released the album Shhh on the label Spinnup containing many joint hits, notably the title song "Shhh" and the single "Richba".
 The 7-track EP peaked at number 3 on the Swedish Albums Chart and spent 21 weeks on the chart.

 Ricky Rich followed up with his own 6-track solo EP Highs and Lows released on Warner Music Sweden, which peaked in its first week of release at number 7 on the Swedish Albums Chart.
 The album stayed for a total of 7 weeks in the chart.
 Following the release of the EP, Rich would release acoustic interpretations of some of the songs included, titled Crib Sessions Pt.
 1.

 In 2021, Rich's song "Habibi" became a sleeper hit after going viral on TikTok, charting in Germany, Austria, Switzerland, as well as Sweden, and playing heavily on many other Scandinavian and European radio stations.
 The song had previously been popular when it was first released, achieving 6.8 million streams on Spotify and 3.4 million views on YouTube in early 2018.
 He had explained the popularity of the song coming as a surprise, and in light of the song's newfound success, Rich released the music video for the song in the same year.
 Shot in Berlin, the video follows Rich and his girlfriend exploring the city by day, driving in a car by night, and relaxing at a luxury apartment in between.
 Later that year, he held a performance at the Westfield Mall of Scandinavia to present a new collaboration with Gims.

 In 2022, Rich released his debut studio album, Rico Suave.
 Rich cited his inspiration for the album as wanting a stable life outside of the glamorous lifestyle he accrued from his success, wanting to close that chapter and move forward.
 The album explores the character of Rico as an alter ego who enjoys a lustful life without seeing the consequences, and contains 10 tracks.

 In 2025, Rich collaborated with Swedish Kosovo-Albanian singer Dafina Zeqiri on the song "Zemër ty".
 Later in July, he performed a concert at the "Fabric" Discotheque in Mitrovica, Kosovo.
+In November, Rich released the single "Wenki (Corazón)"; he had previously released the singles "Mi Amor" with Nassif Zeytoun in January and "Någon kommer älska dig igen" with Swedish singer/songwriter Molly Hammar in February.

 Personal life

 Rich currently lives in Västerås.
 He has two older sisters.
 Due to his condition, his heart is inverted and his lung capacity rests at 40%.

+Rich married his wife Cecilia Bahar in a 2022 ceremony held in Spain, with guests such as Jireel present.
+On 15 November, 2025, Rich announced the birth of his first child via Instagram.